kendagriff/workflow.js/README.md

     _.extend @, new Backbone.Workflow(@, {}, workflows)
 ```

-You will need to modify the methods you use to interact with the workflows.
+`attrName` refers to the Backbone fields you want to persist the workflow states to.
+You will also need to modify the methods you use to interact with the workflows.

 To trigger an event, pass as the second argument the name of your workflow: